samthebest/dump/sams-scala-tutorial/platonic-programming.md

 **Option 4 - BEST Pattern Matching Dispatch With Explicit Dispatch Injection**

 Observing the problems with the above, we see that the issue with trying to do dependency injection is that we have to use complex language features.
-The root cause of this problem is that we are avoiding making the dynamic dispatch and explicit part of the application, as if for some reason being clear and explicit is too simple for most developers.
+The root cause of this problem is that we are avoiding making the dynamic dispatch an explicit part of the application, as if for some reason being clear and explicit is too simple for most developers.

 So here we make the dynamic dispatch an explicit part of the application

 ```
 object Logger {
+  type Dispatcher = (String, LogContext) => Unit

   def log(message: String)
          (implicit logContext: LogContext,
-          dispatcher: (String, LogContext) => Unit]): Unit = dispatcher(message, logContext)
+          dispatcher: Dispatcher): Unit = dispatcher(message, logContext)
 }

 trait LogContext
 case class ServerLoggerContext(logServer: LogServer) extends LogContext

 object Main {
-  def someBusinessLogic(config: Config): Unit = ???
+  def someBusinessLogic(config: Config)(implicit dispatcher: Dispatcher, logContext: LogContext): Unit = ???

   def apply(config: Config): Unit = {
     implicit val logContext: LogContext = ServerLoggerContext(new LogServer(address = "blar"))

-    implicit val dispatcher: (message: String, logContext: LogContext) => Unit = logContext match {
+    implicit val dispatcher = (message: String, logContext: LogContext) => logContext match {
       case ServerLoggerContext(logServer: LogServer) => logServer.log(message, logServer)
       case other => throw new RuntimeException("Calling dispatcher with incorrect context: " + other.toString)
     }